No. 53: Don Drysdale

 (Love that imagery).

-In that June 1960 Sport magazine story above, Drysdale put out there that while he pitched inside, he never deliberately threw at anyone.
+From a June 1960 Sport magazine story, Drysdale insisted he never deliberately threw at anyone.

 “The mound is no place for charity, so I move the hitters back,” he said.
 “A lot of fellows squawk when I do this, but I’m going to keep right on doing it.
 It is strictly a matter of a pitcher’s right.
 My control is good enough (to hit a batter) with eight out of 10 pitches if I wanted. … But hitting him on purpose makes no sense. … All I want to do is get him out.
 (It) takes a professional’s attitude.”

-Giles’ office phoned him and asked him to come back for a visit.
+Giles’ office phoned him and requested he come back.
 The conversation ended with Giles saying: “And by the way, I want you to take those pennies of yours and roll them back up for me.”

 Drysdale spent the next few hours cursing and rolling pennies.

-Dare to discover: Drysdale won the Cy Young Award just once, in 1962, during the Dodgers’ first season at Dodger Stadium, posting an MLB-best 25 wins, 232 strike outs and 314 1/3 innings pitched, to go with 19 complete games and a 2.83 ERA.
+Dare to discover: Drysdale won the Cy Young Award just once, in 1962.
+It happened during the Dodgers’ first season at Dodger Stadium where he posted an MLB-best 25 wins, 232 strike outs and 314 1/3 innings pitched, to go with 19 complete games and a 2.83 ERA.
 He collected 14 of the 20 votes (a 70 percent share).
 He was also fifth in the NL MVP voting.

-But 1962 was the only season Drysdale received any Cy Young votes for someone who had a record-tying five staring pitching assignments for the National League in nine All-Star games.
+But 1962 was the only season Drysdale received any Cy Young votes.

-From its creation in 1956 through the 1966 season, the Cy Young Award was given to the best pitcher in all of baseball.
-Dodgers teammate Sandy Koufax won it three times in that 11-year period.
-But the 20 voters had just one vote.
-It was not a first-, second-, third-place ballot actually used then in the league’s MVP weighted-vote tallying.
-That changed in 1970.
-Since 2010, the Cy Young ballot now has room for five players to be ranked.
+From its creation in 1956 and for the next 11 years, the Cy Young Award was given to the best pitcher in all of baseball.
+Dodgers teammate Sandy Koufax won it three times in that span.
+But it was a process where 20 voters had just one vote, without a weighted first-, second- or third-place ballot that was used for each league’s MVP award.
+While that changed in 1970, the Cy Young ballot now has room for five players to be ranked since 2010.

-In 1968, after Drysdale started the July 9 MLB All Star game a month after he set the consecutive scoreless innings streak of 58 2/3 innings and threw six straight shutouts, all 20 NL Cy Young votes went to Bob Gibson (1.12 ERA and 13 shutouts, which also bested Drysdale’s total of eight).
+In 1968, a year where after Drysdale started the July 9 MLB All Star game a month he set the consecutive scoreless innings streak of 58 2/3 innings with six straight shutouts, all 20 NL Cy Young votes went to Bob Gibson — who had the ridiculous 1.12 ERA and had 13 shutouts, five more total than Drysdale.

 In 1965, when Drysdale went 23-12 with a 2.77 ERA, Koufax was the unanimous 20-vote Cy Young winner (26-8, 2.04 ERA and an MLB record 382 strikeouts) and second in the NL MVP voting.
 Drysdale got himself another fifth-place spot in the NL MVP tally.

-Which re-emphasizes the point: More voters put Drysdale on MVP ballots over his career than on Cy Young Award ballots.
+Which reveals another happenstance: More voters put Drysdale on MVP ballots over his career than on Cy Young Award ballots.
+That’s kinda batty.

-Truth that’s been told: Don Drysdale was the most feared Dodgers’ hitter on their 1965 World Series title team.
+Truth that’s been told: Don Drysdale was the most feared Dodgers’ hitter in their 1965 World Series title team lineup.

-Truth that’s been told: Don Drysdale the reason why, in the iconic Disney film, “The Love Bug,” the Volkswagen Beetle nicknamed “Herbie” sports a No. 53 sticker on the hood, and the doors and on the engine hatch in the back, as he races with a mind of his own.
+Truth that’s been told: Don Drysdale was the reason why the Volkswagen Beetle nicknamed “Herbie” in the 1968 Disney film “The Love Bug” sported a No. 53 sticker on the hood, the doors and on the engine hatch in the back.

-Dare to discover: It has been written many times in many places that “Love Bug” producer Bill Walsh, a longtime Disney employee, was indeed a Dodger fan, especially a Drysdale fan, and that was his creative decision for the film, which was being made during that ’68 season when was Drysdale setting the MLB record with 58 consecutive scoreless innings.
+Dare to discover: Bill Walsh, a longtime Disney employee who produced the “Love Bug” and a Dodgers’ fan, made that creative decision for the film as it was made during Drysdale setting the MLB record with 58 consecutive scoreless innings.

-Sidenote: In 1986, pitcher Greg Matthews came up with the St. Louis Cardinals and asked for No. 53.
-To honor Drysdale?
+As a sidenone: In 1986, pitcher Greg Matthews came up with the St. Louis Cardinals and asked to wear No. 53.
+Was it to honor Drysdale?
 Nope.
-The left-hander out of Savanna High in Anaheim who just made it with Cal State Fullerton to the 1984 College World Series said it was because he was a fan of Herbie.
+The left-hander out of Savanna High in Anaheim, who had just pitched for Cal State Fullerton in the 1984 College World Series, admitted it was because he was a fan of Herbie.
 “We’re both used to getting out of a lot of tough jams,” Matthews is quoted in the 2006 book, “Best By Numbers: Who Wore What … with Distinction” by The Sporting News.

 Truth that’s been told: Don Drysdale and Robert Redford were Van Nuys High baseball teammates in the 1950s.